Chapter 742-3 Retirement

 (4) The member’s reliance on OP&F’s written notice of the transfer of such service credit resulted in actual damage to the member, including, but not limited to the member’s ineligibility for retirement benefits.

-(F) Based on the written recommendation of the benefits committee or such other committee as the board may designate from time to time, the board shall then review all evidence available and make an initial determination of such claims asserted by such aggrieved member under division (J) of section 742.21 of the Revised Code.
-The board may:
+(D) Based on the written recommendation of the benefits committee or such other committee as the board may designate from time to time, the board shall then review all evidence available and decide to:

 (1) Grant the claim;